2dDaniel/2dDaniel/README.md

-- 👋 Hi, I’m @2dDaniel
+- 👋 Hi, I’m Daniel.
+Am a Frontend web developer
-- 👀 I’m interested in reading and learning more/new development books
+- 👀 I’m interested in building more projects
-- 🌱 I’m currently learning..HTML and CSS
+- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on YouTube
+- 💞️ I’m open to collaborate with anyone
-- 📫 How to reach me : dancodaniel123@gmail.com
+- 📫 How to reach me?
+Email: dancodaniel123@gmail.com